 Do any of these situations sound familiar?

-- An RN in a small jail is asked by an officer to ‘clear’ one of the inmates for take-done into a restraint chair because he has been kicking at his cell door for two hours.
+- An RN in a small jail is asked by an officer to ‘clear’ one of the inmates for take-down into a restraint chair because he has been kicking at his cell door for two hours.

 - An LPN/LVN is assigned to complete intake physical assessments because the RN who usually has that assignment is on maternity leave.

-In the correctional setting, however, nurses can work among those who are less familiar with the boundaries of licensure and have misconceptions about the knowledge and experience of the health care staff they work with.
+In the correctional setting, however, nurses can work among those who are less familiar with the boundaries of licensure and have misconceptions about the knowledge and experience of the health care staff with whom they work.
 In a command and control environment things can get out of hand.
 In the first situation, the nurse is certainly able to determine if the inmate has a condition that should be taken into consideration in a forced restraint such as a prosthetic hip, a serious heart condition, or severe asthma.
 The nurse, however, is not in a position to medically approve the use of a restraint chair and must make this clear to the requesting officer.
 In addition, depending on the context, the nurse may have an obligation to request mental health intervention prior to use of force.
 This is a sensitive issue, especially in a jail setting.

 Health care provision in a correctional setting can be under-funded and under-staffed.
 Managers struggle to provide required care with the staff available.
 This can lead to breaches in judgment about licensure boundaries.
 Differences between LPN/LVN and RN licensure can be blurred.
 This is particularly true regarding assessment.
-Although experienced LPN/LVN’s may have the skill to perform physical assessments, licensure may limit the legal ability to do so.
+Although experienced LPN/LVN’s may have the skill to perform physical assessments, licensure may limit their legal ability to do so.
 Placing an LPN/LVN in a position to work beyond their licensure places them at high risk and may require clinical judgment beyond their training or experience.
 In the second situation, the LPN/LVN should question the assignment based on a knowledge of licensure requirement.

 Have you seen correctional nurses placed in situations beyond their scope of practice?
 Share your experiences in the comments section of this post.